Skip to content

 In yogic terms, this is the disruption of buddhi — discriminating intelligence.
 The Yoga Sutras describe buddhi as the faculty that can distinguish between what serves consciousness and what obscures it.
 When BDNF is suppressed, this discriminating wisdom literally cannot grow.

-Practitioners know this state well.
-It's the mental fog that makes meditation feel impossible, the emotional flatness that blocks access to joy, the creative stagnation where new insights simply don't arise.
-Your brain becomes biochemically incapable of the neuroplasticity required for awakening.
+Consider someone experiencing this disruption.
+Mental fog makes meditation feel impossible.
+Emotional flatness blocks access to joy.
+Creative stagnation emerges where new insights simply don't arise.
+The brain becomes biochemically limited in the neuroplasticity required for awakening.

 Blood-Brain Barrier: The Sacred Boundary